Polymorph Textility

 supervised by:

-Prof. Ignacio Borrego, TU Berlin
+Prof. Dr. Ignacio Borrego, TU Berlin

 Prof. Christiane Sauer, weißensee school of art and design berlin